pages-themes/minimal/pages/guidelines/annotation.md

 #### RNA

-RNA ("nucleic acid feature" in SBGN PD specification with unit of information "RNA", or "RNA" in CellDesigner) should be annotated with HGNC ID.
+RNA ("nucleic acid feature" in SBGN PD specification with unit of information "ct:RNA", or "RNA" in CellDesigner) should be annotated with HGNC ID.
 To skip manual annotation, please name RNAs using HGNC names, and the entities will be automatically annotated on upload to MINERVA.

 #### Gene

-Gene ("nucleic acid feature" in SBGN PD specification with unit of information "gene", or "gene" in CellDesigner) should be annotated with HGNC ID.
+Gene ("nucleic acid feature" in SBGN PD specification with unit of information "ct:gene", or "gene" in CellDesigner) should be annotated with HGNC ID.
 To skip manual annotation, please name genes using HGNC names, and the entities will be automatically annotated on upload to MINERVA.

 #### Metabolite